metalcycling/openstructure/modules/mol/base/doc/entity.rst

   does not prevent it to be used for molecules in general: An entity also represent a ligand or a collection of water molecules - hence the rather generic name.

+  .. attribute:: properties

+    All the :class:`generic properties <ost.GenericPropContainer>` are available.

   .. attribute:: chains